Leadership matters with or without the distance

 Empathy is a word bandied about a lot these days.
 Now, right now, we’re in a global crisis in which understanding that we are part of a larger social community and being able to imagine being in each other’s shoes may literally improve our chances for survival.

-Your employees are going through incredible stress right now: suddenly facing the prospect of children out of school; trying to figure out how to keep their elderly parents safe; coping with empty supermarket shelves and worse.
+Your employees are going to experience stress at an incredible level right now: suddenly facing the prospect of children out of school; trying to figure out how to keep their elderly parents safe; coping with empty supermarket shelves and worse.
 This is not the best time to take someone to task for being three minutes late to a meeting.

 The more distance, the more training.